What Is Molluscum? Signs and Symptoms

 - Can become inflamed and red.

-- Commonly appear on the face, neck, armpits, arms, and tops of the hands.
+- Commonly appear on the body, including the face, neck, armpits, arms, tops of the hands, inner thighs, and lower abdomen.

 - Can be removed by scratching or rubbing, which can spread the virus.

 Anyone can get molluscum contagiosum, though some are more likely than others.
-These include children under the age of 10, people living in tropical climates, those with weakened immune systems, those with atopic dermatitis, or people who participate in contact sports where bare skin-to-skin contact is common.
+Risk factors include being under the age of 10, living in tropical climates, having a weakened immune system, having atopic dermatitis, or participating in contact sports where bare skin-to-skin contact is common; it is also common in children, especially healthy children, including those in daycare centers.

 Once you have had molluscum contagiosum, you are not protected against being infected again.
-That is why it is important to take the proper preventative steps, including washing your hands, avoid touching molluscum bumps, do not share personal items with others, avoid sexual contact with those with molluscum contagious, and cover the bumps with clothing when you are around others.
+That is why prevention is important, including washing your hands, avoiding touching molluscum bumps, not sharing personal items with others, avoiding sexual contact with those with molluscum contagiosum, and covering the bumps with clothing when you are around others.
+Close contact, shared items, and warm water in pools can help people catch molluscum.

 Molluscum Contagiosum FAQs